Double Dhamaal: Critical reception

-Commercial reception
+Box office

 According to Box Office India, the film had a good opening of 60 – 70% collections.
 At a few multiplexes, such as, Spice Noida, E Square Pune and Wave Ludhiana, the film almost opened at a 100% response.
 The film collected approximately ₹ 76.1 million net on its first day, according to Box Office India.
 It is the third biggest opener of the year at that time, following Ready and Yamla Pagla Deewana.
 The film had a strong Saturday, collecting ₹ 80.8 million net.
 The film's weekend collections amounted to ₹ 256.5 million net.
 The movie grossed ₹ 700 million worldwide.
 Box Office India finally declared it an "Average".

 Soundtrack

-The music of the film was composed by Anand Raj Anand while the lyrics were penned by Mayur Puri and Anand Raj Anand.
-Music of the film was released on 31 May 2011.
+The music of the film was composed by Anand Raj Anand with lyrics penned by Mayur Puri and Anand Raj Anand.
+The music of the film was released on 31 May 2011.
 The soundtrack features the song "Oye Oye", a remake of the song "Tirchi Topiwale" from the 1989 film Tridev.

 The song "Jalebi Bai" was later used by Canadian artist Tesher in his viral single "Jalebi Baby", the hook being incorporated with some lyrics borrowed from Justin Bieber's song "Yummy".